o2ac/o2ac-ur/catkin_ws/src/o2ac_pose_distribution_updater/README.md

 This section describe messages to send information about the three acts.

 ### `TouchObservation.msg`
-- `geometry_msgs/PoseStamped gripper_pose`: the pose of the gripper when the object touches some other object
 - `uint8 touched_object_id`: the index of touched object.
 If this value is 0, the touched object is the ground object.
 If this value is 1, the touched object is the box object.

 ### `LookObservation.msg`
-- `geometry_msgs/PoseStamped gripper_pose`: the pose of the gripper when the object is looked by the camera
 - `sensor_msgs/Image looked_image`: looked image represented as bgr8 image
 - `std_msgs/uint32[4] ROI`: an array of length 4 representing the range of interests of the image.
 The range of interests is a rectangle and this array is [top boundary, bottom boundary, left boundary, right boundary].

 ### `PlaceObservation.msg`
-- `geometry_msgs/PoseStamped gripper_pose`: the pose of the gripper when the object is released
 - `float64 support_surface`: the z coordinate of the support surface where the object is placed

-### `GraspObservation.msg`
-- `geometry_msgs/PoseStamped gripper_pose`: the pose of the gripper when the object is grasped

 ## updateDistribution action
 This section describe updateDistribution action, an action to send current poses and information about acts and receive new poses.